emiels/RepData_PeerAssessment1/PA1_template.md

 ![](./figures/activity for week vs weekends-1.png)

+Yes: there are some differences.
 Based on the plot the peak in weekdays is higher (230 vs 166), but the weekends have a higher activity pattern on average (42 vs 36).
 Also note that activity in weekends starts later than during weekday: he/she likes to sleep longer in the weekend.